noi-techpark/opendatahub-docs/source/tourism-tech.rst

   The output of this query will be in CSV format.

 * When using an API Development Environment like Postman, add `accept: text/csv` to the Header of the request.
-See detailed procedure and screenshot can be found in the :ref:`postman-export` section of Postman's howto.

 .. _tourism-input-data: